 How to do the Butterfly Pose Yoga?

-- Sit on the floor with your legs spread out and spine erect.
+- Sit on the mat with your legs spread out and spine erect.

 - Then slowly bend your knees while bringing your feet towards your pelvis.
 Your soles need to be touching each other.

 - Now hold your feet with both your hands.
 If you find this difficult, you can place your hands under your feet for additional support.

 - Bring in your heels as close to your groin as possible.

 - Take a deep breath and then breathe out as you press your knees and thighs towards the floor.

 - Then flap both your legs up and down similar to a butterfly flapping its wings.
 You need to start this gradually and slowly increase your speed.
 You have to continue breathing normally.

 - Once you are done flapping your legs as fast as possible, you need to slow down and then finally come to a stop.
 Then take a deep breath, breathe out and bend forward with your spine erect and chin up.

 - Your elbows need to be pressing against your knees or thighs so that you are closer to the floor.